jun1okamura/A-Qualitative-Overview-of-Semiconductor-Costs/README.md

 ### Wafer Prices
 The following graph illustrates the trend in TSMC’s wafer prices, based on publicly available information and insights gathered from discussions.
 The horizontal axis ranges from 0.35um to 28nm, while the vertical axis represents the price per wafer in USD.

 Although the graph may not be perfectly accurate, it offers a good overview of the wafer price trends (which roughly equate to manufacturing costs).
-Some estimates can be made from the slope of the graph (with thanks to Mr. Shoichi Kakami from Unisantis Corporation for the information).
+Some estimates, $`W_{price} = \sigma・x^{-0.75}`$, can be made from the slope of the graph (with thanks to Mr. Shoichi Kakami from [Unisantis](https://unisantis.com/) for the information).

 In essence, if you’re producing a large enough volume of wafers that design, development, and mask costs become negligible, you can achieve the benefits of scaling (doubling the value) with only a modest increase in cost (1.3 times).

 This suggests that the semiconductor industry has developed scaling technologies with mass production in mind.
 However, it’s also important to recognize that manufacturing costs increase exponentially as scaling continues.

+>[!TIP]
-Moreover, if the current price trend persists, the wafer price for the 2nm generation is expected to exceed $20,000 (with some reports suggesting it could reach $25,000).
+>Moreover, if the current price trend persists, the wafer price for the 2nm generation is expected to exceed $20,000 (with some [reports](https://news.mynavi.jp/techplus/article/20230629-2715416/) suggesting it could reach $25,000).
 Given a typical chip size of 10x10mm and a yield of about 500 dies per 300mm wafer, the cost per chip would be approximately $50.

 ### Mask Costs
 Let’s now discuss the costs associated with masks.
 In general, as semiconductor scaling progresses, the precision required for mask fabrication increases, which in turn drives up the unit cost.
 Additionally, as scaling advances, there’s an increase in the variety of transistors and the number of wiring layers.
 Moreover, in state-of-the-art semiconductor manufacturing, double patterning (a double exposure technique) is often required, leading to a continuous rise in the full mask costs necessary for creating integrated circuits.